hiibolt/niu-metis-documentation/src/chapter_1.md

     - Writing, building, and publishing your own Docker Image
     - Passing through GPUs to Docker
     - PBS with Docker and NVIDIA Container Toolkit via Podman

-### Advanced Techniques
-This guide will also explore one additional advanced technique:
 * **Chapter 4.1 - SSH Automation**
     - Demonstrates programmatic submission of PBS jobs via SSH for the purpose of fitting Metis into existing systems.

 ## Where Do I Need to Read to?
 ### Cases Where Docker May Not Be Needed
-Check if your use case is either of the two below.
-If it is, you can safely stop reading after **Chapter 2.2**.
+IF your application is either of the following, you shouldn't or can't use Docker.
-- Native C, Go, or Python applications with pre-existing or no dependencies
+- Native C, Go, or Python applications *with pre-installed or no dependencies*
 - OpenMPI-based applications

+If it's one of those two, chapters **2.1** and **2.2** will be of great use!

+The following chapters may not be as useful, as they touch primarily on Docker.
 ### Cases Where Docker Is Needed
-If you only need CPU-based computation, you can safely stop reading after **Chapter 3.1**.
-If you need GPU passthrough or have a complicated project, it is recommended to read this book in its entirety!
+If your application is any of the following, it's highly recommended to use Docker:
 - Applications with a language not listed above
 - Applications with dependencies Metis does not have encapsulated in its modulefiles
 - Applications with complex or circular dependencies
 - Applications which require a different operating system

+If you only need CPU-based computation, chapters **2-3.1** will teach you everything you need.

+If you need GPU passthrough or have a complicated project, it is recommended to read this book in its entirety!